-• This licence applies only to the boarding of dogs.
+This licence applies only to providing day care for dogs.
 However, if there are welfare concerns relating to other animals then the inspector should inform either the relevant person in the Local Authority, the Police or suitable animal welfare organisation as appropriate.